-The Str merger has the following options which control what is done with the values contained within the config.
+The Str merger has the following options, which control what is done with the values contained within the config.

-• append: Add new value to the end of the string, defaults to False.
+• append: Add new value to the end of the string.
+Defaults to False.

+Common options

-Common options for all merge types which control how recursive merging is done on other types.
+These are the common options for all merge types, which control how recursive merging is done on other types.

-- recurse\dict: If True merge the new values of the dictionary, defaults to True. - recurse\list: If True merge the new values of the list, defaults to False. - recurse\array: Alias for recurse\list. - recurse\str: If True merge the new values of the string, defaults to False.
+- recurse\dict: If True, merge the new values of the dictionary.
+Defaults to True. - recurse\list: If True, merge the new values of the list.
+Defaults to False. - recurse\array: Alias for recurse\list. - recurse\str: If True, merge the new values of the string.
+Defaults to False.